 Glamping gives you a homely or hotel feeling.
-You sleep in a tent but this is a luxury tent with a bed, lights, ensuite bathrooms and even wardrobes.
+You sleep in a luxury tent with a bed, lights, ensuite bathrooms and even wardrobes.
 I was able to have this experience at Oasis Eco Camp in Lake Elementaita.

 We had a road trip from Nairobi to Gilgil with stops on the way at view point and at the smallest church in Kenya before proceeding to the camp.

-Oasis Eco Camp is just 15 minutes away from the famous Kikopey in Gilgil, Kenya.
-Located at the shores of Lake Elementaita,the camp offers a wide variety of accomodation styles ranging from normal camping, glamping and even cottages.
+Oasis Eco Camp is 15 minutes away from the famous Kikopey in Gilgil, Kenya.
+Located at the shores of Lake Elementaita, the camp offers a wide variety of accommodation styles ranging from normal camping, glamping and cottages.

-Glamping per night cost ksh 4,000 for double occupancy and you can add an extra bed at 1,000 shillings.
-The tents are self contained with a bathroom, sink and a toilet.
-There is a simply furnished banda next to tents if you want to do your own cooking.
+Glamping per night costs Ksh 4,000 for double occupancy and you can add an extra bed at 1,000 shillings.
+The glamping tents are self-contained with a bathroom, sink, and toilet.
+There is a simply furnished Banda next to tents if you want to do your own cooking.
 I loved the fact that the beds had an african touch to them and that I had the Lake view just at the entrance to my tent.